jjazzboss/NbMavenize/README.md

 # NbMavenize
 The script was written to migrate [JJazzLab](https://github.com/jjazzboss/JJazzLab-X), an Ant-based Netbeans platform application (~70 modules) to Maven.

-The script expects the Netbeans platform projects to have a standard structure:
+The script expects the Netbeans platform projects to have a standard structure.
+You can just create an empty Maven project using the Netbeans IDE "New project" command for a "Netbeans application".

 ```
 AntApp/